 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #MyCatMyMuse #CollectiveBias

 Their house was Meow’s stomping ground before the twins were even conceived.
 I think she’d like to keep it that way, but it’s not possible.
-I had to find a way that the twins could visit without causing Meow to run in fear.
+Finding ways the twins could visit without causing Meow to run in fear became a priority.

 The twins love chasing Meow around to cuddle her.
 To her it is the most terrifying thing on earth and she spends most of their visits behind a chair, under a bed, or as far away from them as she can get.

 I told them that cats like quiet and sometimes loud noises scare them.
-If they wanted to play with Meow, inside voices had to be used, and they had to walk slow and softly.
+If they wanted to play with Meow, inside voices had to be used, and they had to walk slowly and softly.

 Toddlers love rolling balls around, making them great for cats and toddlers to play with.
 Another great option is something hanging off of a stick.
 Toddlers can hold the stick a distance away from their body, while still inviting their cat to play.